vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/behaviors-general-concepts.md

 - scope - `static`/`dynamic` - default is `dynamic`.
 This property sets the scope of the behavior.
 If set to `dynamic` the behavior must be invoked on a RDE instance.
 If set to `static` the behavior can be invoked both statically (without a RDE instance) and dynamically.
 More about static and dynamic behaviors can be found [here](#behavior-invocation).

 - Fields with the prefix `_internal_` are write-only.
 Once they are set, they cannot be obtained through a GET request on the behavior.
 The field value is saved in the DB in an encrypted form.
-It is only accessible to Cloud Director (e.g. the shared secret in webHook behaviors).
+It is only accessible to VMware Cloud Director (e.g. the shared secret in webHook behaviors).
 These fields can be defined at the top level of the behavior's `execution` or `execution_properties` sections.

 ```json
 "execution": {